TEIC/website/src/news/2025/tei-c-elections-2025.md

 I am an Assistant Professor of Digital Humanities at Chiba University, Japan, where I design a postgraduate DH curriculum.
 I received my MA degree in DH as the Best Overall Student in the MA in Digital Humanities at King's College London 2018/19, focusing on the usability of TEI and semantic web technologies for the analysis of digital history.

 I have led a project that involved creating a TEI-based digital scholarly edition of ancient Japanese administrative document, Engi-shiki.
-In this project, we proposed new tag sets and contributed to the development of <unitDecl> and <unitDef>, in an article for the Journal of the Text Encoding Initiative, titled *"Toward a Model for Marking up Non-SI Units and Measurements."* Furthermore, I first-authored a paper in the journal of Digital Scholarship in the Humanities on the analysis of early-modern Spanish ledger using TEI/DEPCHA (Digital Edition Publishing Cooperative for Historical Accounts).
+In this project, we proposed new tag sets and contributed to the development of `<unitDecl>` and `<unitDef>`, in an article for the Journal of the Text Encoding Initiative, titled *"Toward a Model for Marking up Non-SI Units and Measurements."* Furthermore, I first-authored a paper in the journal of Digital Scholarship in the Humanities on the analysis of early-modern Spanish ledger using TEI/DEPCHA (Digital Edition Publishing Cooperative for Historical Accounts).

 Drawing from my experience in structuring and comparing Japanese and European historical accounting records with TEI, my research begins by focusing on the unique characteristics of these primary sources, but my ultimate goal is to derive broader lessons and general insights that are applicable across different cultural contexts.

-<a id="SK"></a>
-### Stephan Kurz
+### Stephan Kurz {#SK}

 _Affiliation:_ Austrian Academy of Sciences, Institute for Habsburg and Balkan Studies